 All new employees automatically become members of the Florida Retirement System (FRS) and are covered by Federal Social Security.
-Employees contribute 3% contribution into the Florida Retirement System fund, the district pays the remainder.
-The district matches your social security contributions.
-The State offers a choice of two retirement options; the pension plan or the investment plan.
-You will have five months from the date you are first employed by an FRS employer to make your selection.
-When an employee is ready to retire, he/she should contact the benefits office.
+Employees contribute a 3% contribution into the FRS fund, the District Pays the remainder.
+The State offers a choice of two retirement options: The pension plan or the investment plan.
+All new employees will receive a packet from FRS with information regarding the two plans.
+You will have 8 months from your hire date to make a selection.
+If you do not make a selection, you will automatically be placed in the Investment plan.
+When an employee is ready to retire he/she should contact the District's benefits department.
 Employees may receive federal social security benefits in addition to state retirement.